MarcinMM/Dungeon-Dweller/README.markdown

 * Forward impetus design (why go further into dungeon/how to communicate goal of game) - details [in this post:](http://froggyfish.net/index.php?page=1&newsid=1219)
 * Lore - details [in this post:](http://froggyfish.net/index.php?page=1&newsid=1218)
 * Line of Sight NPC awareness and detection, with Player's light radius in account
+* Change DecorGraphic from using multiple Tilemaps to a new version of DungeonTilemap that draws multiple tiles, per suggestion [in this post](http://codesquares.com/post/multilayering_terrain_randomization_old_todo_discovery#disqus_thread).

 *UI*